France & Belgium (Western Front & Normandy)

 In Philadelphia, tour the battlefields of Gettysburg, stand in the Independence Hall where the Declaration of Independence was signed before viewing the symbolic Liberty Bell.

 See the iconic memorials and monuments of the National Mall in Washington DC.
-Tour The Capitol Building and Congress, visit the White House visitors centre.
-George Washington’s Mt Vernon Estate.
+Tour The Capitol Building and Congress, visit the White House visitors centre, and George Washington’s Mt Vernon Estate.

 The USA is home to some of the major art galleries and museums of the world as well as breathtaking National Parks and cultural icons.
 Take in a Broadway show, attend a Major League Baseball game, and be wowed by the Smithsonian Institute.
 Inspire students with tours of historical university campuses such as Harvard and Princeton.